The Art of Writing offers morning lectures on writing, individual coaching sessions in the afternoon and guest speakers in the evening.

 We also explore the constantly changing world of E-books and self-publishing and what could be the best indie route for you.

-This is an international writers retreat.
-Our past attendees have been from Scotland, England, America and Australia.
+Our writers retreats are international.
+Our past attendees have been from Scotland, England, America, Italy, South Africa and Australia.
 Our Italian, German and French attendees must have an excellent grasp of English and can write in whatever language they prefer.

 Depending on your personal goals, Lisa Clifford will guide you on where to publish and how.

-Tuscan cocktail hour is shared every evening before dinner with your fellow attendees and visiting authors.
+In our Tuscan retreats, cocktail hour is shared every evening before dinner with your fellow attendees and visiting authors.
 There is also time for relaxation by the swimming pool and for walks in our woods.

-We generally like to limit classes to 15.
-There are 11 apartments so that everyone has their own private room, kitchen and living room complete with worktable and Wifi inside and on their own terrace.
+You’ll stay in your own private apartment complete with living room, worktable and Wifi inside and on your own terrace.
 Some people may like to share their apartment with a friend and that will reduce their cost.

-Our prices include transport to Casentino, six nights accommodation, breakfast, lunch, dinner plus morning and afternoon coffee/tea breaks, as well as all tuition at Borgo a Caiano.
-The Art of Writing also includes an afternoon tour of Casentino, a unique and undiscovered part of Tuscany.
+Our price includes transport to Casentino, six nights accommodation, breakfast, lunch, dinner plus morning and afternoon coffee/tea breaks at Borgo a Caiano, as well as all tuition.
+The Art of Writing also includes an afternoon tour of the local area, a unique and undiscovered part of Tuscany.
 We’ll finish at Lorenzo Cipriani’s farm where you’ll make ricotta and pecorino before tasting Tuscany’s cheeses and salame.

 Some comments from our 2013 retreat: